 1. Here are some steps you can take:Back up your computer’s hard drive to an external hard drive and install a regular backup routine.
 (If you are on a Mac, it’s best to use TimeMachine to create backups.)

 2. Set up a backup plan for your website.
 If you have WordPress, there are a few very good plugins that you can use to regularly backup your entire website.
 The most valued plugins for this purpose are VaultPress and BackupBuddy.
-Feel free to read this article to learn from some pros on how they are backing up their websites.

 3. This step is targeted for WordPress sites again: Install a security plugin or two to help you close often used loop holes.
 I can highly recommend Wordfence, which comes as a free or a premium version, but it is pretty helpful even in its free version.
 Wordfence starts by checking if your site is already infected by hacks and malware, and secures it.
 Another helpful plugin is Acunetix WP Security, which scans your installation for security vulnerabilities.